SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 # EOF
 ```

-With the addition of [.NET Runtime instrumentation](#net-runtime), the response is similar to the following:
+With the addition of [.NET runtime instrumentation](#net-runtime), the response is similar to the following:

 ```text
 # TYPE process_runtime_dotnet_gc_collections_count_total counter